shimulsa/sffoodtrucks/README.txt

 I also used this as a learning opportunity to play around with technologies.

 Previous Experience:
-While at Microsoft, I have gained experience in development of front end as well as back end components.
+I have gained experience in development of front end as well as back end components.
-Front end experience - I worked on two internal websites during my work at Microsoft, getting exposure to advanced MVC/HTML/JS/CSS concepts.
+Front end experience - I worked on two internal websites, getting exposure to advanced MVC/HTML/JS/CSS concepts.
 Back end experience - I have experience standing up REST services in Azure as part of the Windows Phone Store Services team.

 --------------------------------